Mount Adams

 Equipment & Meals

-Provided: All group equipment: breakfast, dinner, and tents.
+Provided: All group equipment and tents.

 Note: If you are a beginning climber, we strongly advise renting as much gear as possible.
 Specialty outdoor equipment can be quite expensive.
 Alpine Ascents and other local retailers provide quality rental equipment at reasonable prices.
 Other personal items are available through local outdoor stores.